The Long Day: Background

-The Long Day: The Story of a New York Working Girl, As Told by Herself is a book about the life of a working-class girl.
-She was formerly a teacher in a small town, but is now alone in New York City, living day to day on a few dollars.
+The Long Day: The Story of a New York Working Girl, As Told by Herself is a book about the life of a working-class girl. a former teacher in a small town, but who is now alone in New York City, living day-to-day on a few dollars.
 She lives from boarding house to boarding house, experiencing harsh rules, starvation, and the death of a friend.
 Furthermore, she works in a number of different positions, including box-making, flower/feather making, sewing, and finally, a shaker.
 Throughout this time, she learns what it is like to live on a few dollars a week, working twelve-hour shifts with horrible conditions and few breaks.
 Ultimately, she is able to earn a respectable living as a typewriter.

 At the time the book was released, Richardson remained anonymous.
 "Her book presents itself as the product of an anonymous worker.
 She never names herself to the reader as a middle-class person venturing into a different world to study it" (Pittenger 26).